paulyc/Mr.Radar/README.md

 [*] No I have never even worked at a private company that kept their engineers' docs up to date, can only imagine the absurd hassle it must be trying to fix any of them when they're the government's

+## Why Do I Want This?
+Because, at least if you live within 48 nautical miles of a major U.S. airport, the Terminal Doppler Weather Radar there gives you a much higher resolution radar image than the more widely ranged NEXRAD system, and it is rarely found in any OSS apps or free weather websites, if even any paid ones (at the current time of writing, I believe even Weather Underground has not updated their radar widget to pull TDWR from the new URI so they've all been perpetually 'down for maintenance' for as many months as I can remember checking, though, [they are not really](https://radar3pub.ncep.noaa.gov/))